kmr0877/IMDB-Sentiment-Classification-CBOW-Model/README.md

 [sat on the]: ([sat the], on)

 Of course, as is explained in the tutorial, the words themselves aren't actually used, but rather their (integer) index into the vocabulary (dictionary) for the task.

+## CBOW Input: Mean of Context Words Embeddings

+In the skip-gram model there is just a single word as the input, and this word's embedding is looked up, and passed to the predictor.

+In the CBOW, since there's more than one word in the context we just take the mean (average) of the embeddings for all context words